![]() |

 “Karpman Drama Triangle.”
 If you Google those three words, you will get

 many descriptions of it.
-I urge you to read my favorite description of
+We urge you to read our favorite description of

 it, Lynne Forrest‘s The argument is sometime raised that this is not a concern in young adult programs, as there the issue is to provide for healthy autonomy for the young adult.
-While I agree that family issues need to be pursued differently when the client is headed for independent living and will not be returning home, the core of family systems issues remain crucial to success.
+While we agree that family issues need to be pursued differently when the client is headed for independent living and will not be returning home, the core of family systems issues remain crucial to success.
 Young adults typically are interested in a healthy adult to adult relationship with parents after leaving home.
 This much contact remains toxic if family systems issues have not been resolved.
 Schools and programs taking family dynamics seriously, encourage regular telephone contact between the student / client and parents while the student /client is away, especially during the last few months.
+If at all possible, they collaborate with a family therapist back home that the parents engage with in person.
 There is an additional concern here.
 If the young person in treatment is involved in twelve-step work then we believe that it is important that the parents also experience twelve step work in their own lives.
 Normally, that would mean taking an active role in Al-Anon, Nar-Anon, or Families Anonymous.
 Therefore our guidelines are

 ||||